What to Do When Your Keys Are Stolen

 If you are nervous at any time, you should err on the side of caution and call the police.

 You should also keep your eyes open for your keys just in case it turns out that you really misplaced them.
 If that ends up being the case, you’ll need to report that to the police as soon as possible.
+If you’re unable to find them, and you end up having to leave your vehicle alone, or items are stolen from your car before you realize your keys were taken, you’ll want to follow up with the police and your insurance.

 Don’t worry, everyone makes mistakes.
 The police will not have an issue if you inform them that you found your lost keys and that they weren’t stolen after all.

-The only way you’ll get in trouble is if you found your lost keys and failed to inform the police, causing them to continue with a fruitless investigation.
+The only way you’ll get in trouble is if you found your lost keys and failed to inform the police, causing them to continue a fruitless investigation.

 It only takes a few minutes to see side-by-side car insurance quotes, so why not enter your ZIP code in the box below right now?